 7.D.
 Rurality/Urbanicity

-Future measure testing and implementation will collect data on the location of the patient and provider populations in order to stratify performance and test for variation by location.
+Future measure testing and implementation will involve collection of data on the location of the patient and provider populations in order to stratify performance and test for variation by location.

 7.E.
 Limited English Proficiency (LEP) Populations